How Are Brachial Plexus Injuries Treated?

 When treatment is necessary, UT Southwestern specialists offer a team approach.
 A patient’s care team includes a peripheral nerve specialist as well as doctors and medical professionals in plastic surgery, neurosurgery, neurology, internal medicine, pain management, occupational therapy, physical therapy, and rehabilitation, as needed.

 Each patient’s treatment plan is based on that person’s specific health conditions, needs, and goals.
-The sooner treatment begins after an injury, the better the treatment’s success is likely to be.
+The sooner treatment begins after an injury, the better the chance of successful treatment.

 Nonsurgical Treatment for Brachial Plexus Injuries